Datapolitan-Training/qgis-training-err/content.md

 + You all know your data better than I could (and might want to take a break from it)

 ---
+class:center,middle

+# How We're Going to Do This

+---
+# How I Teach
+--

++ Minimal lecture
+--

++ Demonstrate a concept/technique with open data
+--

++ Learn by doing -> I'll guide you along the way

+---
+# How our Days Are Going to Go
+--

++ 2 85-minute sessions
+--

++ 10-minute break in between
+--

++ "Your turn" towards end of each block
+--

++ "Peer Mapping" -> work in pairs with one person driving --

++ "Homework" -> a 10-15 minute task to demo the next day

+---

+# How the Week is going to look
+--

++ **Monday** - Introduction to QGIS, loading data, filtering, and selecting --

++ **Tuesday** - Projections, buffering features, spatial joins --

++ **Wednesday** - Creating and editing features, validating geometries --

++ **Thursday** - Georeferencing and "Bonus" section

+---

 # Outcomes
 At the end of this week, you will: